 HOST: The International Livestock Research Institute

-The COVID-19 pandemic highlights the power zoonoses have to disrupt our economies, public health and food systems.
-One Health has emerged as an approach for addressing current inadequacies in responses to such global health crises, as well as playing an important role in addressing and mitigating climate change and biodiversity loss.
-An important component of One Health is the environment, and as part of this, healthy landscapes and ecosystems.
+COVID-19 forcefully illustrates the power zoonoses that have to disrupt our economies and public health systems.
+In recent years, One Health has emerged as a strong approach for preventing and addressing such global health crises, as well as playing an important role in mitigating climate change, biodiversity loss and ecosystem degradation.

-This panel will highlight why those advocating a landscape approach should pay greater attention to landscape health and its relationship with animal (livestock and wildlife) and human health.
-This promotes a situation where the whole (One Health) has greater value than the sum of its parts (human, livestock, environment/landscape health), and thus is better placed to address the global challenges we face.
-If landscape policies and investments continue to be made without such a lens, they will miss opportunities to contribute to addressing the biggest challenge of our time.
+This session highlights why those advocating integrated landscape approaches should pay greater attention to the dynamics and interdependence of landscape, animal and human health.
+This promotes a situation where the whole (One Health) has a greater value than the sum of its parts (human, livestock, wildlife and landscape health), and is thus better placed to address the global challenges we face.
+If landscape policies and investments continue to be made without such a lens, they will miss opportunities to contribute to addressing the biggest health challenges of our time.